Jacky-lim-data-analyst/mini_project_cv/README.md

 - Familiarity with NumPy, pandas and matplotlib.

 ## Course content
-Starting from week 2, the course outline is as follows:
+The course outline is as follows:
 1. Python fundamentals

 | File names | Descriptions | Open with Colab | Open with Kaggle |